gene1wood/puppet-credstash/README.md

     - product=MyApp
 ~~~

-###Beginning with puppet-credstash
+###Beginning with the credstash module

-Include the module [as you would any other] [7]
+Include the module [as you would any other] [7].

 ##Usage

-You can access credstash credentials with puppet-credstash in three ways.
+You can access credstash credentials with the credstash module in three ways.
 The
 method you should use depends on your puppet version and settings.

 With puppet 3.x, non-string facts, like the `$credstash` hash, are [converted to